Skip to content

 julia

-Compute the standard deviation using a SimpleVariance estimator for an array.
+Compute the standard deviation using a SimpleVariance estimator for a matrix.

 Arguments

-• mean: Optional mean value or vector for centering.
-If not provided, estimated using ve.me.
+• mean: Optional mean value to use for centering.

 • kwargs...: Additional keyword arguments passed to the mean estimator.